ClarkGH/smackhem/DESIGN.md

 When we "clear" an object's rotation or movement, we set its matrix back to Identity.

 When we calculate a complex transformation (e.g., Rotate -> Scale -> Move), we start with an Identity matrix and then multiply our transformation matrices onto it one by one.
+Rotation will be translated with euler angles, gimble lock is a consideration to move towards quaternions when necessary.

 If a shader expects a matrix, but we don't want to apply any transformation to the vertices, we pass the identity matrix